Quantum programming: Wolfram Quantum Framework

 An add-on Wolfram Language paclet that provides a symbolic, high-level representation for quantum objects such as basis, states, operators, channels, measurements, and circuits, integrated with Mathematica.
 The framework includes tools for simulation and analysis—such as time evolution, measurement simulation, entanglement monotones, partial trace/transpose, discrete Wigner transforms, stabilizer methods, and tensor-network utilities—as well as a library of named constructs (e.g., Bell/GHZ states, Pauli operators, Fourier, Grover etc.).
 It offers built-in visualization (e.g., circuit diagrams and Bloch-sphere plots) and interoperability with external platforms, including conversion to Qiskit and Amazon Braket formats and the ability to send queries to quantum processing units (QPUs) via service connections.

 Quantum programming languages

 There are two main groups of quantum programming languages: imperative quantum programming languages and functional quantum programming languages.

 Imperative languages

 The most prominent representatives of the imperative languages are QCL, LanQ and Q|SI>.

+Guppy

+Guppy is an open-source quantum programming language that was developed at Quantinuum.
+It is embedded in Python, and designed to express programs containing complex control flow in Pythonic syntax, as illustrated in the example below: